djlorenzouasset/Fortnite-AesConverter/README.md

 # <img src="https://github.com/djlorenzouasset/Fortnite-AesConverter/blob/main/.github/Key.PNG" height="50"> Fortnite-AesConverter

-An C# program that allow you to convert a Fortnite KeyChain to an AES Key and vice versa.
+A C# program that allow you to convert a Fortnite KeyChain to an AES Key and vice versa.

 > ⚠️ If you encounter problems, I ask you to open an issue in the repository so I can fix it.